pngan/documentation/files/ssh.md

 ## Generate Public and Private Keys on Windows
 - Open a `Command Prompt` window
-- `ssh-keygen -t ed25519 -C "4557674+pngan@users.noreply.github.com"`  # Use your own email address that you want appearing in GitHub against your commits
+- `ssh-keygen -t ed25519 -C "4557674+pngan@users.noreply.github.com"`  # Use the email address that you want appearing in GitHub.
+If not connecting to GitHub, you can leave the email part.
-- Press enter through the next three prompts.
 - In the folder `cd c:\user\<name>\.ssh` there should be two new files for the private and public keys, `id_ed25519` and `id_ed25519.pub`.

 If you used a non-default key name then test there is one further step, otherwise skip to the next section